We are pleased to announce two translation competitions: Her Gyfieithu and the Translation Challenge.

 An award ceremony for both Her Gyfieithu and Translation Challenge will be held online or in person with the winning translators on Wednesday 29th September 2021.
 The winning entry will be published online by Poetry Wales.

 - This competition is open to anyone who lives in Wales or considers themselves to be Welsh.

 - Competitors may use any resource they wish to assist them in the challenge, and group work is also accepted.
 There is however only one prize.

 - Competitors may submit more than one entry and must include a fee for each.

 - There is a £6 entry fee, which can be paid via the link below.
 No application will be considered until payment is received.
 Please note that Wales PEN Cymru members do not have to pay a fee to enter.

-- Enter your name and contact details in the application form, but a pseudonym in the appendix containing your translation.
+- Enter your name and contact details in the application form, but only your pseudonym in the attachment containing your translation.

 Pay £6 entry fee (unless you’re a member of WPC)